-A plain Tcl shell with PostgreSQL functions is available as pgtclsh .
+A plain Tcl shell with PostgreSQL functions is available as pgtclsh.

-pgtclsh, PostgreSQL Programmer's Guide (description of libpgtcl), tclsh, wish vacuumdb vacuumdb - garbage-collect and analyze a PostgreSQL database vacuumdb accepts the following command line arguments:
+pgtclsh, PostgreSQL Programmer's Guide (description of libpgtcl), tclsh, wish vacuumdb vacuumdb - garbage-collect and analyze a PostgreSQL database vacuumdb is a utility for cleaning a PostgreSQL database. vacuumdb will also generate internal statistics used by the PostgreSQL query optimizer.